In general, contact lenses can be categorized into two types, based on how long they are approved to be worn before being removed:

 In flexible wear, disposable EW lenses usually are removed at night before sleep, but can be worn overnight occasionally — during a weekend camping trip, for example, or for daytime naps.

-Though flexible wear is not quite as convenient as extended wear (proper lens care using an approved contact lens solution is required each time the lenses are removed), it may be less risky than full extended wear.
+Though flexible wear is usually not quite as convenient as extended wear (proper lens care using an approved contact lens solution is required each time the lenses are removed), it may be less risky than full extended wear.

 Daily disposable lenses and other alternatives